FAA likely to OK Boeing battery testing in days - sources

 On February 22, Boeing formally proposed battery design modifications and new physical protection systems to contain flammable materials.
 But it is not yet allowed to conduct flight tests of the system.
 The measures include a stronger, stainless steel battery containment box and a tube to vent fumes and heat outside the plane should a fire occur in flight.

-Meanwhile, the National Transportation Safety Board NTSB.L is expected to issue an interim report on Thursday on the 787 battery fire that occurred at Boston's Logan International airport.
+Meanwhile, the National Transportation Safety Board (NTSB) is expected to issue an interim report on Thursday on the 787 battery fire that occurred at Boston's Logan International airport.
 The report is not expected to include analysis, recommendations for FAA action or a finding on what caused the fire.
-The second battery failure is being investigated by Japanese authorities.

 Despite uncertainty over the cause of the battery problems, the chief executive of 787 customer Qatar Airways said in Germany on Wednesday he expected Boeing to come up with a solution "imminently" and this was awaiting FAA approval.